|

 the Khrizantema could possibly change tactics of tank war, as a

-small group of 3 or 4 of these anti-tank missile launchers can
+small group of 3 or 4 of these anti-tank missile carriers can

 launcher vehicles are capable of engaging 14 main battle tanks and